jbrinkman/valkey-ai-tasks/README.md

 ```

 With this prompt, an AI agent with access to the Valkey MCP Task Management Server would:
-1. Create a new project with application_id "inventory-manager" and the specified Markdown-formatted notes
+1. Create a new plan with application_id "inventory-manager" and the specified Markdown-formatted notes
-2. Add the five specified tasks to the project
+2. Add the five specified tasks to the plan
 3. Add detailed Markdown-formatted notes to the database schema task
 4. Set appropriate priorities for each task
 5. Update the status of the first two tasks to "in_progress"
-6. Return a summary of the created project and tasks
+6. Return a summary of the created plan and tasks

+## Developer Documentation

+For information on how to set up a development environment, contribute to the project, and understand the codebase structure, please refer to the [Developer Guide](DEVELOPERS.md).

+For contribution guidelines, including commit message format and pull request process, see [Contributing Guidelines](CONTRIBUTING.md).

 ## License